Asking to Dismiss a Civil Case

 Utah Rule of Civil Procedure 12(b).

-A party wanting to file this kind of motion can use the forms found on the Motions web page.
+If you want to file this kind of motion, use the forms on our Motions web page.

 Forms